 - claim deductions for administration and other costs of holding companies that may not be deductible to the holding company that incurred the expenditure

-- use losses incurred by group members by referring to shareholding continuity of the group, not of the individual member
+- use losses incurred by group members by referring to shareholding or business continuity requirements of the group, not of the individual member

 - offset imputation credits within the group, even though ordinary imputation credit rules do not allow imputation credits to be grouped.